 Does the City of Ottawa support your application?

+Yes.
 Studies have repeatedly shown that harm reduction programs like our proposed SIS save lives and money, and don’t increase crime.
 Dr. Isra Levy, Ottawa’s Medical Officer of Health, supports harm reduction programs.
 Jeff Leiper and Catherine McKenney, the city councilors for the area we serve, are also very supportive.

 Two polls have also shown that the majority of Ottawa residents support the idea of having SIS in our city.